johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 - In Ouagadougou: associates of a national youth movement, incorporating university students, graduates, post-graduates, office workers and other young people.

 Having established that a genuine spiritual dynamic was taking place, in 2008, I asked Burkinabé associates how I might make my discipleship resources more accessible and useful.
 They requested that I establish a regular training program *and* that I formed my teaching notes into textbooks that could be used to accompany the teaching, or studied and used in trainees own contexts.
-In order to maximise the effectiveness of the books, particularly from a cultural perspective, I incorporated my development of them into a program of doctoral research.
+In order to maximise the effectiveness of the books, particularly from a cultural perspective, I incorporated their development into a program of doctoral research.

 ## Doctoral research ##